Global $\mathbb{A}^1$ degrees of covering maps between modular curves: Two variants of global A1 degrees of finite maps into the projective line

-In this section, we define some notions of Euler numbers and global $\A^1$-degrees for some finite maps of schemes.
+In this section, we define some notions of Euler numbers and global Euler $\A^1$-degrees for some finite maps of schemes.
 Section \ref{sec: Relative orientability} does so for morphisms $C \rightarrow \Proj^1_k$.
 Section \ref{subsec: euler number into affine} does so for morphisms $Y \rightarrow \A^n_k$.
 Finally, Section \ref{subsec: explicit method} roughly reduces computations of local indices for morphisms $C \rightarrow \Proj^1_k$ into computations of local indices for morphisms $\A^r_k \rightarrow \A^r_k$.
-Example \ref{example:ellipticcurve} shows that this rough reduction can sometimes be sufficient to precisely determine global $\A^1$ degrees.
+This allows us to pinpoint the conditions to guarantee the equality between global Euler $\A^1$-degrees and global $\A^1$-degrees of morphisms $C \rightarrow \Proj^1_k$.
+Example \ref{example:ellipticcurve} shows that this rough reduction can sometimes be sufficient to precisely determine both notions of global $\A^1$ degrees.